What is Certification to ISO Standard(s) and how to get it?

 In case you are not familiar with the “Management System” term, it is just a set of tools and documentation for strategic planning and implementation of policies, practices, guidelines, processes and procedures that are used in the development and execution of business plans and management.

-Being ISO certified adds value to your business.
-Although it looks overwhelming, having an ISO certification can be quite rewarding as your business will benefit by:
+Being certified to an ISO Standard adds value to your business.
+Although the process of achieving the certification may seem overwhelming, having an ISO Certification can be quite rewarding as your business will benefit by:

-There are many driving forces for a business to pursue an ISO certification.
-Some of the main reasons to get ISO Certified are:
+There are many driving forces for a business to pursue certification to an ISO Standard.
+Some of the main reasons are:

-If you want a certification you’ll need to conform with all requirements of your chosen ISO management standard.
+If you want a certification you’ll need to conform with all requirements of your chosen ISO Management System Standard.
 If you don’t want to be certified, you still can get value by following the requirements, as they can help your business to improve processes, leadership, quality and management.

-We now understand what ISO is, what it means to be ISO certified, and the value it adds to your business.
+We now understand what ISO is, what it means to be certified to an ISO Management System Standard, and the value it adds to your business.
 So let’s have a quick look at how to achieve the certification.

 First off, you need to identify which certification(s) is the right one for your business needs.
 There are many different standards to be certified to, each of them for different purposes and outcomes.

-If your need for an ISO certification comes from a requirement from your industry, regulatory body, tender or client, it’s easy: Just confirm with them the specific standard you need to be certified to.
+If your need for an for an ISO Management Systems Standard Certification comes from a requirement from your industry, regulatory body, tender or client, it’s easy: Just confirm with them the specific standard you need to be certified to.